 Finally, the results from the simulations have been evaluated in terms of the KPIs, defined in Sect.
 4. The results are summarized in Table 4 for the three simulated cases.
-Besides the absolute values of the KPIs for the three scenarios, the table provides

-660 between brackets the relative increases with respect to the reference case without AWC.
+Besides the absolute values of the KPIs for the three scenarios, the table provides between brackets the relative increases with respect to the reference case without AWC.
 The following observations can be made from the table:

 - In terms of energy production, dynamic robust AWC improves significantly over the nominal AWC (2.05% vs 0.56% energy gain).
-Notice that the overall gains are lower than one might expect, which is to a large extend due to the somewhat irregular layout, especially in the lower right and upper left parts of the farm. - 665 The yaw travel, both average and worst-case, is significantly lower under robust AWC, which is partially due to the lower yaw misalignment set-points under this strategy as compared to nominal AWC.
+Notice that the overall gains are lower than one might expect, which is to a large extend due to the somewhat irregular layout, especially in the lower right and upper left parts of the farm. - The yaw travel, both average and worst-case, is significantly lower under robust AWC, which is partially due to the lower yaw misalignment set-points under this strategy as compared to nominal AWC.
 Compared to the reference case without AWC, the yaw travel under dynamic robust AWC is higher (factor 2.5-2.7), which is primarily due to the transitions between positive and negative misalignment.
-Notice that the reported values are only representative for the simulated wind conditions (with, on the average, wind direction aligned with turbine rows), and will be significantly lower on annual basis. - The number of start/stop yaw events with the robust controller are also lower than with the nominal one.
-The increase with respect to the reference case is relatively low in this case (1.1-1.5), which on annual basis is expected to be even lower.
+Notice that the reported values are only representative for the simulated wind conditions (with, on the average, wind direction aligned with turbine rows), and will be significantly lower on annual basis.